 No, Bluetooth connectivity is not impacted by very low or very high temperatures.
 Not directly anyway.
 The draining battery in your headphones or smartphone device will be the only issue you have with connectivity.

-Well the same thing happens to pretty much everything.
+Well, the same thing happens to pretty much everything.
 With electronics and headphones, it’s doubly bad.
-Condensation and moisture is not a good recipe for your headphones.
-Basic science of water and electronics not mixing well!
+Condensation and moisture are not a good recipe for your headphones.
+The basic science of water and electronics not mixing well!

 While the low temperatures won’t directly damage your headphones, moving from cold to warm quickly can potentially cause issues.

 So how can you avoid this issue?
 Keep your headphones turned off when you start moving back inside.
 Then let your headphones warm up a bit before turning them back on!
-It might be worthwhile giving your headphones a wipe as well to ensure there’s no droplets of moisture.
+It might be worthwhile giving your headphones a wipe as well to ensure there are no droplets of moisture.

 What Temperature Is Bad For Headphones?